Which car models can I charge with the go-e Charger?

 The original go-e adapters enable charging of electric vehicles with the go-eCharger HOME+ or go-e Charger Gemini flex (incl.
 2.0 version) at any socket.
 Whether at home at the 16 A three-phase socket, in the harbour and on the camping site at CEE blue 16 A or when visiting relatives at a 16 A domestic socket.
 With the 22 kW variant of the go-e Charger, automatic reduction of the charging current to 16 A by plugging in the adapter is only possible in conjunction with original go-e adapters.
 We recommend a maximum charging current of 10 A for use with domestic plugs, as very few domestic sockets/electrical installations are suitable for continuous operation with 16 A!
 National regulations may prescribe lower charging currents.

 These communication interfaces provide many additional benefits.
 If you wish, you can connect the go-e Charger to the Internet (control via app over an existing WiFi network) or control it directly via local hotspot to take advantage of further functions.
-The go-e Charger 2.0 and PRO series provide identical benefits in addition via cellular connectivity, while exclusively the PRO series offers Ethernet.
+The go-e Charger Gemini 2.0 and PRO series provide identical benefits in addition via cellular connectivity, while additionally the PRO series offers Ethernet.

 Various settings can be customised via the go-e app.
 For example, the colours of the charger's LEDs.
 Bright or colourful — just as you wish.
 The locking variant of the box can also be configured according to personal needs.
 In addition, each RFID card can be assigned to a personal account, which makes it possible to read the charged current for each card/user.